 31. Hang herbs

-My final example of ways to utilise the kitchen window space for functional storage is this bright and sunny kitchen, featuring double rows of hanging potted herbs.
-Incorporating a simple set of plastic Venetians behind the plants allows you to moderate the amount of light your plants get, if they don’t like the full sun all day.
-I like the silver metallic dip-dyed pots which fit into the kitchen’s grey and white colour scheme too.
+My final example of ways to utilise the kitchen window space for functional storage is rows of hanging potted herbs installed in the window.
+Add a simple set of white plastic Venetians behind the plants to allow you to moderate the amount of light your plants get (they may not like the full sun all day).
+Choose pots which fit into your kitchen’s colour scheme too.

 Breakfast bars & serveries